mark-hahn/jscad-font-gen/README.md

   node index.js -l [A-Z] # Same as above but convert only uppercase letters.

   node index.js -m -i my-fonts -o my-fonts/out.js # Convert svg files in my-fonts directory and inject them in a module fonts/out.js.
-If the files exists, replace any previously injected contents.
+If the file exists, replace any previously injected contents.

   node index.js -m -i fonts/EMS/afont.svg -o jscad-fonts/afont.js # Convert one file and create/update a module ready to import into an jscad file
 ```